MicrosoftDocs/iis-docs/iis/media/live-smooth-streaming-events/nbc-online-video-monetization-and-highlights-creation-for-the-2010-winter-olympics.md

 ### Monitoring Ads

 An inverse correlation exists between advertising and viewership, so broadcasters strive for an optimum balance between popularity of content and the number of ads they can serve without losing viewers.
 As seen in Figure 13, Conviva's real-time insights allowed monitoring of the real-time experience of the viewers of the live stream and on-demand content.
 This helps to deliver ads at an optimum level.
 For example, if more ads are scheduled and the broadcaster sees a drop in viewership, the number of ads scheduled can be decreased.
-Before the start of a game, typically, the broadcasters estimated the size of an audience and scheduled ad inventory.
+Before the start of a game, typically, the broadcasters estimatef the size of an audience and scheduled ad inventory.
 By using Conviva's real-time insights, the broadcasters were able to dynamically manage ad inventory depending on the viewership throughout the game.

 [![](nbc-online-video-monetization-and-highlights-creation-for-the-2010-winter-olympics/_static/image93.jpg)](nbc-online-video-monetization-and-highlights-creation-for-the-2010-winter-olympics/_static/image92.jpg)